amoslanka/wordpress_package_api/README.md

-wordpress-package-api
+Wordpress Package API
 =====================

-An api for providing private plugin and theme data to a wordpress installation
+An api for providing private plugin and theme data to a wordpress installation.